-▲WARNING You must provide combustion air.
+AWARNING You must pipe combustion air to the boiler air intake.

-Direct vent - Install air inlet piping for the Ultra boiler as described in the Boiler manual and this addendum.
+Install air inlet piping for the Ultra boiler as described in this manual.

 The air termination fitting must be installed with the clearances and geometry relative to the vent outlet depicted in this manual to ensure that flue products do not enter the air intake.